Nomber1-1/Nomber1-1/README.md

 - 👋 Hi, I’m @Nomber1-1
 - 👀 I’m interested in : AI/ML, Computer Vision, CPU/GPU Development, Mathematics, and Figure Skating!
-- 🌱 I’m currently learning : PyTorch, Hugging Face
+- 🌱 I’m currently learning : PyTorch, TensorFlow, DL
 - 💞️ I’m looking to collaborate on : Anything!
 Just send me a messange and I would love to work together on something!
 - 📫 How to reach me : (514) 627-9457 | patrick.zakaria@mail.mcgill.ca